-- first, in payment pari passu and ratably (i) of the fees, costs, expenses and liabilities (and all interest thereon) of the RCF Facility Agent, the Security Trustee, and any receiver, delegate, attorney or agent appointed under the security documents or the Intercreditor Agreement and (ii) owing to the Trustee or the trustee for the 2018 notes in respect of Notes Trustee Ordinary Course Amounts (as defined below) or the Permitted Debt representative, if any; - second, in payment pari passu and ratably of unpaid costs and expenses of the RCF Facility Agent and any other finance party under the Revolving Credit Facility (other than the Security Trustee, any receiver or delegate); - third, in payment to the RCF Facility Agent for application towards the balance of the Revolving Credit Facility; - fourth, in payment pari passu and ratably to the trustee of the 2018 notes and the trustee of the 2023 notes for application towards the balance of the 2018 notes, the 2023 notes and the Guarantees and any Permitted Debt representative or, if none has been appointed, any other Permitted Debt Creditor for application toward any Permitted Debt; and - fifth, in payment of the surplus (if any) to the Obligors or other persons entitled to it for intercompany liabilities or otherwise.
+- first, in payment pari passu and ratably (i) of the fees, costs, expenses and liabilities (and all interest thereon) of the RCF Facility Agent, the Security Trustee, and any receiver, delegate, attorney or agent appointed under the security documents or the Intercreditor Agreement and (ii) owing to the trustee for the 2023 notes and the 2018 notes in respect of Notes Trustee Ordinary Course Amounts (as defined below) or the Permitted Debt representative, if any; - second, in payment pari passu and ratably of unpaid costs and expenses of the RCF Facility Agent and any other finance party under the Revolving Credit Facility (other than the Security Trustee, any receiver or delegate); - third, in payment to the RCF Facility Agent for application towards the balance of the Revolving Credit Facility; - fourth, in payment pari passu and ratably to the trustee of the 2023 notes and the trustee of the 2018 notes for application towards the balance of the 2023 notes, the 2018 notes and the Guarantees and any Permitted Debt representative or, if none has been appointed, any other Permitted Debt Creditor for application toward any Permitted Debt; and - fifth, in payment of the surplus (if any) to the Obligors or other persons entitled to it for intercompany liabilities or otherwise.

-As used in the Intercreditor Agreement, the term "Notes Trustee Ordinary Course Amounts" means the fees, costs and expenses of the trustee for the 2023 notes or the trustee for the 2018 notes (including any amount payable to such trustees for the notes personally by way of indemnity, remuneration or to reimburse it for expenses incurred) payable for their own account pursuant to the notes documents in respect of the ongoing day-to-day administration of the notes documents and the costs of any enforcement action (including legal and other professional advisory fees) which are recoverable pursuant to the terms of the 2023 notes indenture or the 2018 notes indenture or any other document entered into in connection with the issuance of the notes.
+As used in the Intercreditor Agreement, the term "Notes Trustee Ordinary Course Amounts" means the fees, costs and expenses of the trustee for the 2023 notes and the trustee for the 2018 notes (including any amount payable to such trustees for the 2023 notes or the 2018 notes personally by way of indemnity, remuneration or to reimburse it for expenses incurred) payable for their own account pursuant to the 2018 or 2023 notes documents in respect of the ongoing day-to-day administration of the 2018 or 2023 notes documents and the costs of any enforcement action (including legal and other professional advisory fees) which are recoverable pursuant to the terms of the indentures of the 2018 notes and the 2023 notes or any other document entered into in connection with the issuance of the 2018 notes or the 2023 notes.